 Indexing – The discovered content is stored in Google's vast search index.

-Ranking – Algorithms evaluate pages based on relevance, authority, and usability to determine SERP position.
+Ranking – Algorithms evaluate pages based on relevance, authority, and usability.

 Google's Key Ranking Factors